Piyadasa Gunasekera: Career

-He started his acting career as a theater actor where he performed in the popular stage plays Rodi Kella and Samudra Devi produced by Sirisena Wimalaweera.
-Then in 1952, he made his maiden cinematic appearance with the drama religious film Siri Sangabo.
+He started his acting career as a theater actor where he performed in the stage plays Rodi Kella and Samudra Devi produced by Sirisena Wimalaweera.
+Then in 1952, he made his first cinematic appearance with the drama religious film Siri Sangabo.
 The film is unique in Sinhala cinema history, as its story and dialogue were written by a Buddhist monk, Ven.
 Wathuregama Somalankara Thero.
-However, his most dramatic and critic acclaim performance came through the 1955 film Seda Sulang directed by T. Somasekaran.
+However, his most critically acclaimed performance came through the 1955 film Seda Sulang directed by T. Somasekaran.
 Also his role as 'Podi Ralahamy' in the film Handapana.
 Some of his other popular films include: Daru Duka, Sāraviṭa, Maha Rǣ Hamu Vū Sthriya, Lasanda, Romeō Julieṭ Kathāvak, Veeduru Geval, Baḍuth Ekka Horu, Binaramalī, and Sikuruliyā.

 Apart from Sinhala films, he also starred in two English films Kommissar X – Drei gelbe Katzen (The Three Yellow Cats) and The Green Emeralds.
 As a technician, he worked for Arthur Rank and M.G.M. film productions such as Purple Plain, Elephant Walk, Star of Colombo, and Laughing Anne.
 After many villain roles, he made a white role in the film Senasuma Kothanada.
 In the film Haara Lakshaya, he played the role of James Seneviratne, the main antagonist.
 The film was based on the first horrific robbery and murder in Sri Lanka, known as the turf club robbery that occurred on 27 January 1949.
 After the success in the film, he received several villain roles again in the films: Hathara Wate, Vanaraja, Aparadaya Saha Danduwama, Kalyani Ganga, Jeevana Ganga and Tom Pachaya.
 In 1981, he played the role of 'Devadatta' in the film Ajasaththa, which became one of his other milestone.

 In 1965 at the 2nd United Lanka Fans Society Award Ceremony, he won the award for Best Co Actor for his role in the film Suba Sarana Sapa Sithe.
 In 1968, he won the Special Awards at 5th Sarasaviya Awards for the film Daru Duka.
-Then in 1970 at 7th Sarasaviya Awards, Gunasekera won the Best Supporting Actor award for the critics acclaimed role in Binaramalee.
+Then in 1970 at 7th Sarasaviya Awards, Gunasekera won the Best Supporting Actor award for his role in Binaramalee.
 Later in 1974, he won the Deepashika Special Award at 4th Deepashika Award Ceremony for his contribution to the Sinhala cinema.

 In 2013, For the first time in the country, the Stamp Bureau has released four stamps of four villain actors including Piyadasa Gunasekera.